-Demand forecasting is an essential component of any supply chain strategy because, without it, you’d have no way to estimate how to purchase material to meet customer demand.
+Demand forecasting is an essential component of any supply chain management strategy because, without it, you’d have no way to estimate how to purchase material to meet customer demand and foresee future demand.
 In this guide to demand forecasting, you’ll learn how to forecast demand and the best practices for demand planning in the supply chain.

 What is Demand Forecasting in the Supply Chain

 Demand forecasting in supply chain management refers to the process of demand planning, or predicting the demand of materials to ensure you can deliver the right products and in the right quantities to satisfy customer demand without creating a surplus.
 Forecast error can result in creating a surplus, which is both wasteful and costly.

 Why is Forecasting Demand Important in the Supply Chain

 Accurate demand forecasting is important to the supply chain because it is the process by which strategic and operational strategies are devised.
 Think of it as the underlying hypothesis for strategic business activities and the starting point for most supply chain processes, like raw material planning, purchasing, inbound logistics, cash flow, and manufacturing.

 Demand forecasting also facilitates critical business activities, like financial planning, production planning, risk assessment, and the purchase of raw materials.
 Most importantly, forecast accuracy enables retailers to avoid stock outs and over stocking, improve production lead times, minimize costs, increase operational efficiencies, and improve the customer experience.